hcsalmon1/TypeGo/README.md

 So enumstructs will never conflict with any other global variable.

-The one downside is that you can't give the type a custom name, but that doesn't even do anything anyway and is only for the programmer.
+The one downside is that you can't give the type a custom name, but this is only cosmetic anyway and for the programmer only.
-All custom enum types are just ints anyway.
-There is no difference when the compiler processes them, so you don't lose much.
+The compiler treats everything as 'int' anyway, so it has no actual effect.

 Issue with enums that can't be fixed:
 **Incompatible values being set to enums**